-The common requirements in a Combined Honors program are the same as for other Honors programs (refer to §43.6).
+The common requirements in a Combined Honors program are the same as for other Honors programs (refer to \$43.6).

-A Combined Honors degree in Religious Studies and another discipline requires a minimum of ★36 (at the junior and senior levels) in approved RELIG or cross-listed courses and a minimum of ★36 in the other discipline.
+A Combined Honors degree in Religious Studies and another discipline requires a minimum of $\bigstar 36$ (at the junior and senior levels) in approved RELIG or cross-listed courses and a minimum of $\bigstar 36$ in the other discipline.
 Requirements in Religious Studies follow:

-- ★30 in approved RELIG and cross-listed courses, of which at least ★6 must be in each of the following: Western traditions, Eastern traditions, thematic studies.
-These ★30 must include RELIG 200 (★3) and RELIG 475 (★3). - (2) RELIG 499 (★6) Honors Essay is normally required.
+- ★30 in approved RELIG and cross-listed courses, including RELIG 200 (★3), RELIG 475 (★3), and ★6 in RELIG at the 300-or 400-level (in addition to RELIG 475 and 499). - (2) RELIG 499 (★6) Honors Essay is normally required.
 Students who select the Honors Essay course must complete the language requirement as specified in §44.27.1.
 The Honors Essay may be replaced with ★6 at the 400-level or above in RELIG and approved cross-listed courses if the student will be completing an Honors Essay in the other discipline, or, with special permission, a Combined Honors Essay may also be allowed in lieu of RELIG 499 [see §43.6(7)].
 Consult the Undergraduate Advisor for further details.